Facebook is probably the most neglected online advertising channel of them all.

-First, there’s the Ads Manager, which is the standard dashboard you get when creating your ad account.
+First, there’s the Ads Manager, which is the standard dashboard that you get when creating your ad account.

 (screenshots courtesy of a friend I recently helped get started)

-This is the go-to option for beginners and you should use it too when starting out.
-Then there’s the Power Editor, which is for more advanced users.
+This is the go-to option for beginners and you should use it too, when starting out.
+Then, there’s the Power Editor, which is for more advanced users.

-It’s just a different way of organizing your ads and gives you a few more options to customize your advertising.
+The Power Editor just a different way of organizing your ads and gives you a few more options to customize your advertising.

-Instagram ads, for example, can only be run using the power editor.
+Instagram ads, for example, can only be run using the Power Editor.

 When you first sign up for Facebook advertising, they will immediately prompt you to create your first campaign.